Symposium Book now

 'You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.'- Buckminster Fuller

-Can designing with living organisms be the change we need in the current ecological crisis?
+Can designing with living systems be the change we need in the context of today’s current environmental and ecological challenges?

-In the context of climate and ecological emergency, this symposium argues that design can be a powerful agent for change in building an alternative sustainable model.
+In the context of climate change and mass extinction, this symposium argues that design can be a powerful agent for change in building an alternative sustainable model.
 When collaborating with living organisms such as algae, mycelium and microbes, designers are exploring new ways to shape and form our material world in ways that are respectful of our planetary boundaries.
 In this symposium, we are interested in exploring how this area of practice needs to continue to evolve to meet these above challenges.

 As the practice of ‘designing with biology expands, this symposium aims to provide a space to pause and critically interrogate the practices of ‘designing with and for living systems’ through the following questions: